TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 **Option 5: Add a task by voice input.**

-Click the microphone button in the bottom-right corner, then tap and hold the "Hold to Talk" button to speak.
+Long press the "+" button in the bottom-right corner, then hold to speak.
 If you state a date and time, TickTick will schedule your new task for that same date and time.

 ![](../newest pics/android/3.3/3.3.1.7.png)